aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultWidth() {#getDefaultWidth--}

+<b>@deprecated.</b> Please use the 'defaultWidth' property instead.
 Represents width of default position in units of 1/4000 of the chart area.

 ```javascript
 getDefaultWidth() : number;